 Doctors say you should sleep on your side to reduce the pressure on your heart and vital organs.

 It is recommended to sleep on your right side.
 Some books say it’s good to sleep on your left side for half of your sleep and half on your right side.
+Which ever side you prefer, you might want to upgrade to mattress that’s best for side sleeping.

 Sleeping in these two positions, such as snoring and sleep apnea, can cause problems related to breathing, such as snoring and sleep apnea, which interferes with sleep and increases the risk of acid reflux.